camel-tooling/vscode-camelk/README.md

 - An **instance of Apache Camel K** running on a Kubernetes or an OpenShift cluster
 - **Minikube** or the **Kubernetes CLI** installed. (more details at [Apache Camel K Installation](https://camel.apache.org/camel-k/latest/installation/installation.html) page)
+- For some features, [JBang](https://www.jbang.dev/documentation/guide/latest/index.html) must be available on the system command-line.

 ### Documentation